MediaArea/MediaConch/CheckerArchitecture.md

 ### Preforma MediaInfo

-PreForma MediaInfo will utilize MediaInfo's existing demuxing libraries which will allow for PreForma's selected video codecs, FFV1 and JPEG2000, to be assessed from within many formats founds within archives although these container formats themselves aren't the focus of the current PreForma project.
+PreForma MediaInfo will utilize MediaInfo's existing demuxing libraries (can be relicensed under GPL....) which will allow for PreForma's selected video codecs, FFV1 and JPEG2000, to be assessed from within many formats founds within archives although these container formats themselves aren't the focus of the current PreForma project.
 Through discovery interviews with archives and vendors we have found FFV1's archival implementations to use a variety of container formats such as AVI and QuickTime as well as Matroska.
 In order to allow developed tools to support FFV1 even if not contained within Matroska, PreForma MediaInfo will support the following formats for demuxing (though not necessarily for conformity (yet)):

 - MXF (commonly found within memory institutions)
 - MOV/MP4 (often found containing FFV1, JPEG2000, and LPCM)
 - DV (video stream format which uses LPCM)
 - AVI (used with FFV1 by DV Profession, NOA, Austria Mediathek)
 - WAV (a common container for LPCM)
+- WAVE64 (64-bit extensions of WAV for 2GB+ files)
+- RF64 (64-bit extensions of WAV for 2GB+ files)

 By supporting the demultiplexing of these formats through MediaInfo, the developed tools will be applicable to a wide variety of files that contain PreForma's selected codecs: FFV1, JPEG2000, and LPCM.
 This demultiplexing support can be available through MediaInfo's existing libraries in a manner that is compatible with PreForma's licensing requirements.

 ### Plugin integration proof of concept: FFmpeg

 FFmpeg is one of the most ubitiquous, comprehensive, and open tools for demultiplexing and decoding audiovisual data; however, although FFmpeg's GPLv2+ license is compatible with PreForma's selected GPLv3+ license, it is not compatible with PreForma's other selected license, MPLv2+.
 As the PreForma conformance project evolves to support additional formats and codecs through plugins the use of FFmpeg's features are expected to becoming more and more appealing.
-For instance the integration of FFmpeg can provide integration of very comprehensive decoding and demultiplexing support beyond what can be easily provided with MediaInfo's demuxing libraries.
-FFmpeg's libavfilter library also provides access to waveform monitoring, vectorscope, audio meters, and other essential audiovisual inspection tools.

 Although PreForma MediaInfo won't incorporate FFmpeg in order to comply with the MPLv2+ licensing requirement, we would like to design plugin support for FFmpeg.
 In this way a memory institution using PreForma MediaInfo could separately download FFmpeg and link the two together to enable additional tools such as:

-- Video Waveform Monitor
-- Vectorscope
-- Ability to inspect luminance and chroma planes separately
-- Audio Meters

-We anticipate that the implementation of FFmpeg plugin support will substantially simplify the development of other plugins for broader codec and format support so that an entire decoder or demuxer does not need to be written from scratch in order to extend support.

 ## Stream/Essence implementation checker

+Plugin

 ### Preforma MediaInfo: